 Stockings continued to hold prominence throughout the 20th century, becoming imbued with a sense of the Christmas spirit.
 Today, the stocking remains a central figure in many American homes during the holiday season, as both a festive decoration and a vehicle for dispensing small presents.
 Personalized Christmas stockings are especially popular, as they clearly identify stocking owners for Santa, with children getting the chance to customize their stockings in the exact way that they want.

-Hanging a Christmas stocking is a common practice all over the world.
-Customs might vary, but one thing has remained constant throughout the history of the stocking-a child's delighted face at seeing the fantastic stuffers placed inside by Father Christmas.
+Hanging a Christmas stocking is a common practice all over the world, both for those who celebrate the Christmas holiday and for those who just enjoy the season's aesthetic.
+Although traditions might vary from person to person, one thing has remained constant throughout the stocking's history - there's always a child's delighted face at the other end of a Christmas stocking once they see the fantastic stuffers placed inside by Father Christmas himself.